yufanana/ROStutorial/ROS_notes.md

 __Quick Tips for Terminal Command__<br>
 After entering a keyword, *double tab* to view all the possible commands.
+`xdg-open .` to open the file manager of the current directory in the terminal.

 ## Section 1: ROS Concepts <a name="1"></a>
 [Go to top](#top)